Mask Focal Loss: A unifying framework for dense crowd counting with canonical object detection networks: Introduction

 \item Third, most crowd counting methods are carried out with point-labeled datasets, as shown in Fig.\ref{fig1}(b).
 At present, there is a lack of dataset with bounding box annotations that supports canonical object detection networks.
-In the past, datasets tended to annotate only people's head location as point \cite{sindagi2019pushing, wang2019learning}, instead of using bounding box as the datasets for object detection.
-However, the point annotation can not be applied to the most mainstream object detection techniques, such as YOLO series, Faster RCNN series and SSD series, which need bounding box annotation.
-To our knowledge, only four datasets annotated in the way of bounding box can be used for crowd counting, i.e., CroHD\cite{sundararaman2021tracking}, CrowdX \cite{hou2022enhancing}, SCUT-Head\cite{peng2018detecting}, Crowdhuman\cite{shao2018crowdhuman}, but they are either completely private or partially public or with too low crowd density.
+The point annotation can not be applied to the most mainstream object detection techniques, such as YOLO series, Faster RCNN series and SSD series, which need bounding box annotation.
+To our knowledge, only four datasets annotated in the way of bounding box can be used for crowd counting, i.e., CroHD~\cite{sundararaman2021tracking}, CrowdX~\cite{hou2022enhancing}, SCUT-Head~\cite{peng2018detecting}, Crowdhuman~\cite{shao2018crowdhuman}, but they are either completely private or partially public or with too low crowd density.

 \end{itemize}